iip-ecosphere/platform/platform/support/support/README.md

-# IIP-Ecosphere platform: Basic support libary
+# oktoflow platform: Basic support libary

 Basic support classes for the platform, Maven plugins etc. Must remain on Java 8 as some (external) components enforce Java 8.